 _______________________________________________________________________________________________________

 There are well-known inherent statistical difficulties with all the above; with consistency, due to limited data in the subgroups, there is a high risk of false positives (random highs) as well as a low power to detect true differential effects (since trials are seldomly sized for it).
+It is worth mentioning that consistency assessment is routinely performed without strong error rate control (since it otherwise would require dramatically larger sample sizes).
 In the subgroup selection setting, it is of key importance to provide an honest estimate discounted for the number of subgroups inspected, in order to not overstate the real effect.
-Even in a consistency assessment setting, there might well be a certain tendency to focus on the most deviating subgroup results, hence possibly introducing a bias although not formally a 'selection' problem.

-BELOW: some material (including some presentations) which gives a flavour of the scope of the SIG.
+BELOW: Further material (including some presentations) which gives a flavour of the scope of the SIG.

 - 2018 APRIL: Update re progress of White Paper, remaining work for 2018.
 Ideas include further work on Bayesian shrinkage, Model averaging, Simulations under NULL when prognostic factors are present, SEAMOS development for non-linear models and Bootstrap Bias reduction.